 Minor acne can be controlled with over the counter preparations that include benzoyl peroxide or salicylic acid.
 Both of these ingredients help unclog pores.
 Benzoyl peroxide has the added benefit of killing bacteria that live on the skin, thereby reducing the need for antibiotics and the risk of antibiotic resistance.
 Both topicals can cause redness and irritation, so it is best to start with the lowest strength available.
-More is not better and you only need one form-you don’t need to purchase the ‘whole line’.
+More is not better as the skin can become irritated if these products are not used correctly.
 A few people have an intolerance to benzoyl peroxide which manifests as itching, burning, swelling, and overall redness.
 Recently, the FDA approved an OTC retinoid for acne.
-Adapalene (Differin) is readily available, helps speed cell turnover thereby keeping your pores from getting clogged, and helps to reduce redness and inflammation.
+Adapalene (Differin) readily available at local pharmacies, helps speed cell turnover thereby keeping your pores from getting clogged, and helps to reduce redness and inflammation.

 Acne that does not respond to OTC treatments needs further intervention.
 Stronger retinoids are available and are all Vitamin A derivatives.
 They have been used for many years and are the gold standard in acne treatment.
 They help to clean out your pores, increase cell turnover which minimizes new bumps from forming, and have anti-inflammatory properties.
 Topical retinoids are slow to work, 6-8 weeks to begin improvement with peak results within a year.